amartinson193/UU_CS6350/README.md

-            node[None]: Contains the most common training value for the attribute in math.inf in case the test example is missing data or a new value on this attribute. node['value']: For some 'value' of the attribute in math.inf, this will either contain a subtree splitting on the next attribute ora leaf containing a label.
+            node[None]: Contains the most common training value for the attribute in math.inf in case the test example is missing data or a new value on this attribute. node['value']: For some 'value' of the attribute in math.inf, this will either contain a subtree splitting on the next attribute or a leaf containing a label.

 ~~~~~~~~~~